MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 A list of add-ons applicable to all standalone Power Apps and Power Automate plans are listed below:

--   The new **Power Apps Portals login capacity add-on** and **Portals page view capacity add-on** is for external users of Power Apps Portals.
+-   New **Power Apps Portals login capacity add-on** and **Portals page view capacity add-on** is for external users of Power Apps Portals.
 External users are those outside of your organization who sign in with various identities such as LinkedIn, Microsoft account, other commercial sign-in providers, or anonymously.

     -   Power Apps Portals log in capacity add-ons (various volume tiers start from $200 per 100 logins per month)

     -   Power Apps Portals page view capacity add-on (100,000 anonymous page views for $100 per month)

--   The new **Power Apps and Power Automate capacity add-on** increases daily API request limits for Power Apps, Power Automate, and Dynamics 365 workloads for users that exceed their usage entitlement (10,000 daily API requests for $50 per month).
+-   **Power Platform Requests add-on (formally Power Apps and Power Automate capacity add-on** increases daily API request limits for Power Apps, Power Automate, and Dynamics 365 workloads for users that exceed their usage entitlement (10,000 daily API requests for $50 per month).

 -   Dataverse Database Capacity (1 GB) $40 per month